-Chemical exposure at work is putting Scottish plastic workers at risk of breast cancerDecember 7th, 2012 in Health /
+Chemical exposure at work is putting Scottish plastic workers at risk of breast cancerDecember 7, 2012 in Medicine & Health / Health

 A new study published in the journal New Solutions presents strong evidence that women employed in the plastics industry are exposed to workplace chemicals that can increase their risk of breast cancer and reproductive abnormalities.

 The study, by the University of Stirling, Occupational Health Clinics for Ontario Workers and the National Network on Environments and Women's Health, supports recent research led by the University of Stirling which reported a five-fold increased risk of developing breast cancer in premenopausal women who work in the plastics industry.
 Together these studies reveal the need for swift regulatory action on carcinogenic and endocrine disrupting chemicals on a global scale.

 One Canadian worker taking part in the study explained the way chemical exposures affect her at work: "I don't know if it's from the smoke or if it's from the fumes.
 You smell fumes, you taste [it] in your mouth, and then you get—it's like a light-headedness, dizziness."

 Scottish plastics workers have reported similar experiences when interviewed by researchers:

 - "My concern was that the chemicals were openly used.
 Some people would be using different chemicals at more or less every bench.
 And when some of the ovens were on with no extraction…that was another complaint.
 I felt my eyes with the heat and the fumes building up – it was almost unbearable.
 It was really horrendous.
 F. didn't bother about PTFE [flu] and he didn't tell us when he was putting parts in the oven to cure them.
 It was only when we smelt the fumes and shouted, 'F, have you put something in the curing?' and he would go 'Aye'.
 I would go like, 'Get out of the road until it's cured'.
 When the oven cools down it means that the fumes are going to stop."